thunderboltsid/rasdapy/README.rst

 Copyright 2003, 2004, 2005, 2006, 2007, 2008, 2009 Peter Baumann /
 rasdaman GmbH.

-RasPy is a client side interface for Rasdaman that enables execution of RasQL queries using the python programming languae.
+RasdaPy is a client side interface for Rasdaman that enables execution of RasQL queries using the python programming languae.

-This directory contains the RasPy library.
+This directory contains the RasdaPy library.

 Normally, this directory comes as part of the rasdaman package, available from: